-Bachelor’s degree: what value does it?
+Bachelor’s degree: what is worth?

 For several years, it has made its mark and for good reason,nowadays, all the major business schools offer a bachelor degree in their training portofolio, whether it is a generalist or specialised bachelor.
 So, what isa Bachelor's degree worth for French and international recruiters?
 What are the specificities and advantages of this programme?
 How much does it cost?
 What job opportunities and career prospects can you expect when graduated?
 In a few words, we tell you everything about the rising degree.